gkarasak/TES_waterpit/README.md

 This repository contains a simulation for a water-based Thermal Energy Storage (TES) system modeled as a truncated pyramid.
 The code computes geometry, conduction, heat losses, charging/discharging, exergy analysis, and visualizes the results via static plots and a 3D animation.

 ## High-Level Schematic Diagram
+# High-Level Schematic Diagram

-Below is a high-level schematic overview of the simulation flow using Mermaid syntax.
-(GitHub supports Mermaid diagrams in Markdown.)
+Below is a high-level schematic overview of the simulation flow using Mermaid syntax:

 ```mermaid
 flowchart TD